Julienpeps/Julienpeps.github.io/README.md

 I am a programming languages self-learner and i'm currently learning web development with JavaScript and HTML.
 The style will come later ;)

+I create small projects for fun and for training, you can find them below.

 ## Random choice picker

 This is my first small project in JS.